 How to redeem hotel points and airline miles

 Hotel rewards programs and airline frequent flyer programs offer points and miles that can be confusing to redeem.
 With airline frequent flyer programs, it can be extremely challenging to redeem your rewards for award flights at the lowest mileage levels.
-That’s because the major carriers – American, Delta and United – use variable pricing systems that increasingly correspond with the cash price of new reservations.
+Redeeming for hotel rooms can be equally challenging, but hotels often give out more freebies than airlines.

 For example, it was once easy to redeem 25,000 miles for a domestic, round-trip ticket in economy, regardless of how much the ticket was selling for.
-But today, you could be charged more than twice as many miles for an expensive ticket or less than half the number of miles for a highly discounted ticket.
+But today, you could be charged more than twice as many miles for an expensive ticket or less than half that number of miles for a highly discounted ticket.
 Or, you might find a few tickets available at a low mileage price, but not as many as you need.

 To make matters more complicated, the major U.S. carriers allow you to redeem your miles on flights operated by foreign carriers, which can mean tremendous value when traveling internationally.
 Most airline programs also offer options to redeem your points or miles for other rewards, such as merchandise, gift cards, hotel reservations and rental cars.
-But these non-travel options rarely offer as much value as award flights.
+However, these non-travel options rarely offer as much value as award flights.

-When it comes to redeeming hotel rewards, you’ll often receive the most value when using your points during the peak season, when rooms are most expensive.
-However, you may need to book these award stays in advance in order to find available rooms you can book with your points.
+You’ll often receive the most value when using your points during the peak season, when rooms are the most expensive.
+However, you may need to book these award stays far in advance in order to find available rooms.

 3 common mistakes to avoid with rewards cards